Education Team Leader

 How to apply:

-Send your completed application form to: email@example.com OR Human Resources, FSC Head Office, Preston Montford, Montford Bridge, Shrewsbury SY4 1HW
+Send your completed application form to: firstname.lastname@example.org OR Human Resources, FSC Head Office, Preston Montford, Montford Bridge, Shrewsbury, Shropshire SY4 1HW

-The closing date for receipt of your completed application form is 12 noon on Monday 6th November 2017.
+The closing date for receipt of your completed application is 12 noon on Monday 19th March 2018

-Interviews are scheduled to take place at Malham Tarn Field Centre on Wednesday 15th November 2017.
+Interviews are scheduled to take place on Thursday 29th March 2018

-If you have any queries regarding this vacancy please call Jim Wright on 01729 830331.
+If you have any queries regarding this vacancy please call Chris Millican on 01646 623920.
 We look forward to receiving your application in due course.

 Overall Job purpose:

-This role primarily involves leading the education team to develop, plan and deliver ‘out-of-classroom learning’ activities to a wide ranging audience; engaging and enthusing students and assisting FSC achieve their goal of ‘Inspiring Environmental Understanding through first-hand experience’.
+This role primarily involves management of all aspects of the Education team, bringing together staff across Pembrokeshire to promote excellence across a spectrum of activities.
+Leading the education team to develop, plan and deliver ‘out-of-classroom learning’ activities to a wide ranging audience; engaging and enthusing students and assisting FSC achieve their goal of ‘Inspiring Environmental Understanding through first-hand experience’.
 The post holder will be expected to lead groups of all abilities in the natural environment with the ability to provide an appropriate standard of care for our learners.
-The post holder will be responsible for management of all aspects of the Education team, bringing together the staff to promote excellence across a spectrum of activities.

-• Contributing to the leadership of the learning location as a member of the Senior Management Team
+• Contributing to the leadership of the FSC Pembrokeshire centres as a member of the Senior Management Team

 • Working with the Senior Management Team to oversee the day-to-day operation of the learning location in the absence of the Head of Learning Location

-• Carrying out line management of the education team, providing support and advice through induction, training, teaching observation & personal review.
-This will involve day-to-day management of the education team at the learning location
+• Carrying out line management of the education team, providing support and advice through induction, training, teaching observation & personal review

 • Leading FSC Health & Safety systems for educational aspects of the learning location

-• Leading the development and delivery of out-of-classroom learning experiences to a wide-ranging audience of formal and informal educational groups
+• Leading the development and actively engaged in the delivery of out-of-classroom learning experiences to a wide-ranging audience of formal and informal educational groups

 • Specification-led programmes at Key-stage 4 and A/AS level in biology and geography (and related subjects)